ringman007/Blockchain-developer-bootcamp-final-project/README.md

 1. Enter website
 2. Connect with Metamask
 3. Pay fee to start game (cards will randomize once fee is paid)
-4. Match two tiles
+4. Match two tiles (on ropsten hosted via netflify the flipcard function does not trigger at times)
-5. Metamasks opens automatically to ask player to mint their match
+6. Metamasks opens automatically to ask player to mint their match
-6. NFT is sent to player, players token count increases by one and the UI also displays what NFT the player minted.
+7. NFT is sent to player, players token count increases by one and the UI also displays what NFT the player minted.

 ## Scheduled workflow for future improvements (Not implemented)
 Make possible to insert other NFTs in gamefield.
 So that players can either mint an NFT or have the chance to get a pre-exisiting NFT.